Sean Hannity: Personal life

 Hannity has since dated Fox News colleague Ainsley Earhardt.
 In August 2019, Hannity and Earhardt arrived together as guests for a wedding at Trump National Golf Course in Colts Neck, New Jersey.
 It was announced that Hannity proposed to Earhardt on Christmas Day 2024 at a church in Florida.

 Hannity has two children from his marriage to Rhodes: a son, Patrick, born in 1998, and daughter, Merri, born in 2001.
 Both children graduated from Cold Spring Harbor High School.
-Patrick attended Wake Forest University where he played tennis.
+Patrick attended Wake Forest University, where he played tennis.
 Merri attends the University of Michigan where she also plays tennis.

+Hannity left the Catholic Church in 2019, citing "too much institutionalized corruption".
+However, he has said that as he has aged, his Christian faith has "gotten stronger" and that he needs and wants God in his life.
+He further pushed on his opposition to the Catholic Church, calling Pope Leo XIV a "Trump-hating Democrat" after the pontiff called for an end to war.

 In 2014, he said he has carried a weapon for "more than half my adult life".
 According to Hannity, he has a brown belt in martial arts and trains four days a week in the sport.
 In 2018, Forbes estimated that Hannity's annual income was $36 million.
 In April 2021, he purchased a home for $5.3 million, located several miles from Donald Trump's Mar-a-Lago residence.
 In 2024, Hannity announced that he had moved from Long Island, New York to Florida and would be broadcasting The Sean Hannity Show and Hannity from his new home permanently.